Logotipo de HL

 Violation of Mandatory Reporting Laws

 Under New York law, healthcare providers must report clinical misconduct against vulnerable persons to law enforcement, including suspected cases of sexual abuse by physicians.
-Although other faculty, staff, and administrators were aware of Dr. Hadden’s misconduct, they did not uphold their duty to report.
+Although other faculty, staff, and administrators were aware of Hadden’s misconduct, they did not uphold their duty to report.

 Lack of Cooperation with Law Enforcement